jwmatthys/mesostic/README.md

 #INSTALL

-Requires Tkinter and nltk
+Requires Tkinter

 on Ubuntu:
 sudo apt-get install python-tk python-nltk

 on OSX:
-install nltk using the instructions here: http://nltk.org/install.html
+ready to go, out of the box!

 #LICENSE